volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

-May 11th 2020
+May 12th 2020

-#	DRC- Digital Room Correction for Volumio (previously Brutefir3)
+#	DSP for Volumio (previously Brutefir3)

-This plugin is designed to use [brutefir](https://www.ludd.ltu.se/~torger/brutefir.html) with volumio2
+This plugin is designed to apply FIR filter to your system.
+It uses [brutefir](https://www.ludd.ltu.se/~torger/brutefir.html) as convolution engine.

 It provides :

-- A automated installation

 - A automatic configuration - Just install and enable the plugin.
 It's ready for use !

-- Hardware capabilities detection for output format and number of channels
+- Hardware capabilities detection for output format and number of channels.

-- The use of custom filters - for DRC digital room correction created with RePhase
+- The use of custom filters - for DRC digital room correction.

-- Filters (left and right) can be selected in webUI.
+Supported :

+    text- 32/64 bits floats line (.txt) in rephase S16_LE- 16 bits LPCM mono (.wav) in rePhase S24_LE- 24 bits LPCM mono (.wav) in rePhase S24_LE- 32 bits LPCM mono (.wav) in rePhase FLOAT_LE- 32 bits floating point (.pcm)
+    FLOAT64_LE- 64 bits mono (.wav) from Acourate FLOAT64_LE- 64 bits IEEE-754 (.dbl) in rephase

 - Specific attenuation for each pair of channels, with detection for the 2 first channels.

+- The creation of filter from an impulse

 # Special thanks

 - Thanks a lot @krunok for your great help and suggestion to design this plugin.
 Your knowledge was more than helpful! ;-)

 ## NEW!

 Now the plugin allows a fast and smooth swap between 2 set of filters.